 Weaving Earth has established two Equity Funds to support members of the community who hold targeted identities.

-The first is a Reparations Fund to support Black, Indigenous, and People of Color (BIPOC) participants to attend the Immersion.
-We offer these reparations with a prayer toward collective liberation.
+The first is a Lifeways Back Fund to support Black, Indigenous, and People of Color (BIPOC) participants to attend the Immersion.
+We offer this with a prayer toward co-liberation.
 Given our collective inheritance and its relationship to displacement and disconnection, we do not want BIPOC participants to have to pay for the reclamation of connection to land/nature/place.
 Please see our Commitment to Reparations for more information.

 The second is a Multiplicity Fund, which we established to provide financial support for queer, trans, and non-binary folx who are interested in attending the Immersion.
 We offer this funding as an act of resistance against the oppressive system of cis-heteropatriarchy, which prioritizes and empowers cis-heterosexual men at the expense of everyone else.